six-group/six-webcomponents/docs/components/six-select.md

 ### No Data

-When no options are available in the select, you can show either a default message via the `no-data-text` prop or provide fully customized content through the `no-data-text` slot.
+When no items are available in the select, you can show either a default message via the `no-data-text` prop or provide fully customized content through the `no-data-text` slot.

 <docs-demo-six-select-10></docs-demo-six-select-10>